carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 > ~~~
 > {: .bash}
 >
-> scRNA-seq data analysis is a mig data project.
-We will have a lot of files.
-For a better management,
+> As we do for all big data projects, for a better data management in here,
 > we can add the date of files generation at the first part of files names.
 For example, 2021-09-20-normalization.txt.
 {: .callout}

 > ## Exercise
 >
 > Discuss your results with your classmate.
 What are the advantages and disadvantages of
 > file name system suggested?
-Which system do you suggest for file names which helps
-> for better management of scRNA-seq as a big data project?
+> Which system do you suggest for file names which helps for better management of scRNA-seq as a big data project?
 >
 >> ## Solution
 >> - Advantages: